 How to Determine Fault in the Accident

-Los Angeles personal injury attorneys will tell you that pure comparative negligence under California law states that the plaintiff’s own negligence that contributes to his or her injury is offset by that degree of negligence caused by the defendant.
-This is a “pure form” of comparative negligence.
-So even if the plaintiff is slightly at fault, he still gets to recover the percentage he is not at fault from defendant in creating the injuries and damages; these will be reduced in “proportion” to degrees of fault.
-(Li v.
+Attorneys from across the greater LA area can tell you that pure comparative negligence under California law shows that the plaintiff’s own negligence that contributes to their own injury is offset by the degree of negligence shown by the defendant.
+This is a pure form of comparative negligence– so that even if the plaintiff has some fault, they can still recover the amount that he is not at fault, reduced in proportion to degrees of fault, as seen in Li v.
 Yellow Cab Co.
 (1975) 13 Cal.3d 804.)

 - Driving Too Fast - Driving way too fast can be negligent per se.
 (CVC Sec.
 22350, et seq).; Hardin v.
 San Jose City Lines (1953) 41 Cal.2d 432.)
 Sometimes it is even negligent to drive too slow.
 (Scott v Texaco, Inc. (1966) 239 Cal.App.2d 431.)
 Construction zone signs, or hazard signs creating special speed zones that are disobeyed are also a factor in proving negligence.
 (Wilding v.
 Norton (1957) 156 Cal.App.2d 374.)